mspeculatrix/SmartMatrix/README.md

 # SMARTMATRIX

+## WARNING: This is a work in progress.
+It's not yet complete.
+It certainly doesn't work.

 Firmware for the Raspberry Pi Pico 2W-based SmartMatrix adapter.
 This uses the microcontroller to convert serial input to parallel output for printing to a dot matrix printer - in my case an Epson MX-80 F/T III.

 The device is intended to work in two ways: